URL Parser

 Link analysis

-unpack complex marketing/tracking URLs to inspect UTM parameters, referrer sources, and more.
+unpack complex marketing or tracking URL text to inspect UTM parameters, referrer values, and target paths.

 Parameter tuning